-- customized intervention to improve the person’s ability to perform daily activities and reach the goals
+Customized intervention to improve the person’s ability to perform daily activities and reach goals.

-- an outcomes evaluation to ensure that the goals are being met and/or make changes to the intervention plan
+Evaluation to ensure that the goals are being met.

 Pediatric Occupational Therapy

 .
 Through play, a child develops physically, mentally, and emotionally allowing them to function effectively within their environment.
 When a deficit or delay exists in development, an occupational therapist works closely with the child and their family to create a program of activities or adaptations to meet the child’s specific needs through the therapeutic use of play.